Types of Financial Aid

 Grants

-You must complete the Free Application for Federal Student Aid (FAFSA) to be eligible for financial aid.
-Complete the application at https://studentaid.gov.
+You must complete the Free Application for Federal Student Aid (FAFSA) each year to be eligible for financial aid.
+Complete the application at https://studentaid.gov/h/apply-for-aid/fafsa.
 The ASUMH school code is 042544.

 A Federal Pell Grant is awarded to help undergraduate students pay for their education after high school.
 For the Federal Pell Grant Program, an undergraduate is one who has not earned a bachelor's or professional degree.
-These grants provide a "foundation" of financial aid for many students to which aid from other federal sources may be added.
 Unlike loans, grants do not have to be repaid except in certain circumstances where a student withdraws or has all failing grades.

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (SEOG)

 This grant is intended to supplement other aid received.
 These grants are federally funded with each school receiving a small allocation of funds each year.
 Therefore, students are encouraged to complete the FAFSA as early as possible each year as funds are awarded to a limited number of undergraduate students with exceptional financial need.
-SEOG does not have to be repaid.
 SEOG grant award amounts depend on the amount of funds available to the institution.
-Typically the amount varies between $200 and $1000 per academic year.
-Apply by completing the FAFSA at https://studentaid.gov.
+Typically the amount varies between $300 and $1000 per academic year.
+Apply by completing the FAFSA at https://studentaid.gov/h/apply-for-aid/fafsa.

 Loans